SEG2105-uottawa/SEG2105-Assignment1/README.md

 * Your names and students numbers
 * A link to your GitHub repository.
-* A link to the your last commit.

 Your GitHub repository should contain all solutions to the Assignment 1, no solution submissions via BrightSpace will be evaluated.